 - Conducting our own independent investigation of your charges to recover evidence we can use in your defense.

 - Building an effective, tailored legal strategy with the goal of securing the best possible outcome for you in your case.

 - Challenging the weaknesses in the prosecution’s evidence to fight for a reduction or outright dismissal of your charges.

 - Advocating on your behalf at trial if necessary to pursue an acquittal.

-If you find yourself under investigation for or charged with embezzlement, turn to Kurtz and Blum.
+If you find yourself under investigation for or charged with embezzlement, turn to Kurtz & Blum, PLLC.
 We’re in your corner.

-Contact Kurtz and Blum for Your Embezzlement Defense Today
+Contact Kurtz & Blum for Your Embezzlement Defense Today

 If you’ve been arrested for or charged with the crime of embezzlement in Raleigh, you need experienced legal representation to fight on your behalf to protect your rights, freedom, and future.
-Contact a Raleigh embezzlement attorney from Kurtz and Blum today for a confidential consultation to discuss how our firm can mount a strong legal defense against the embezzlement charges you are facing.
+Contact a Raleigh embezzlement attorney from Kurtz & Blum, PLLC today for a confidential consultation to discuss how our firm can mount a strong legal defense against the embezzlement charges you are facing.